-In Linux/, Unix based system comes with an inbuilt utility 'ps' (processes status) to check the information on the running process.
-The process is nothing, but a program in Linux/Unix to execute a specific task.
+Linux/, a Unix based system that comes with an inbuilt utility 'ps' (processes status) to check the information on the running process.
+The process is nothing but a program in Linux/Unix to execute a specific task.
 The ps command in linux is used to monitor all the currently running activities along with USER, PID, %CPU, %MEM, VSZ, RSS, TTY, STAT, START, TIME, COMMAND.
 It helps, mostly to the System Administrators to find the PID (processes identifier) of all the running processes to monitor and troubleshoot.

-The Global Syntax of the ps command:
+Global Syntax of the PS command:

 1. How to list the processes from the current shell?

-Note: Using the 'ps' command without any option will list only the running processes from the current shell.
+Note: Using the 'ps' command without any option will only list the running processes from the current shell.
 The result of the above command contains 4 columns, which are unsorted information.

 # ps -A OR # ps -e